 Teams in Transition

-Leaders are confronted with all kind of unexpected changes within their team; changed team dynamics, different expectations about work/life balance, replacement of team members, anxiety, grief and loss of focus.
+Leaders are confronted with all kind of unexpected changes within their team; changing teams and human dynamics, different expectations, conflicting interests, loss of focus.
 Due to this, all kinds of emotions can arise within teams.
-Everyone experiences this time differently, and each team member brings a unique story of the impact on their world to work.
+Everyone responds differently, and each team member brings a unique story to the team.

-If this diversity in people’s experiences is not seen or heard by managers, it can manifest itself in other ways; absenteeism, diminished resilience, turnover, changed motivation.
+If this diversity in people’s experiences, expectations and needs is not seen or heard by managers, it can manifest itself in other ways; absenteeism, diminished resilience, turnover, changed motivation.
 How do we deal with this as a leader?
 How can you remain empathetic and goal-oriented at the same time?
 How do you create space for courageous conversation?
 And what kind of support do you need for this?

 The power of attention